Style Sessions

 • Remotely designing from New York City for a space in Washington D.C.

-Adapt and shift The Post’s aesthetic color palette to more prominently feature colors that were previously reserved as accents, to breathe in new yet familiar vibrancy and zest.
+I adapted and shifted The Post’s aesthetic color palette to more prominently feature colors that were previously reserved as accents, to breathe in new yet familiar vibrancy and zest, while designing all physical, digital, and promotional assets.

 Full page print ad in The Washington Post